-The College of Graduate and Outreach Programs mandates the following general degree completion requirements in order for students to receive their graduate degrees.
+The Graduate School mandates the following general degree completion requirements in order for students to receive their graduate degrees.
 Each graduate student must:

-- Complete a written graduate plan of study by the end of the student's first semester and submit it to the College of Graduate and Outreach Programs.
+- Complete a written graduate plan of study by the end of the student's first semester and submit it to The Graduate School.
 NOTE: At least one-half of the courses in the student's required plan of study must be at the 600 level or above. - Be continuously enrolled in the graduate program from admission to graduation (unless specifically exempt). - Have satisfied any conditions of his or her admission, such as provisional or conditional admission. - Complete the graduate program with an appropriate GPA.
-The standard for graduation is a 3.0 or higher GPA. - Be enrolled in a course other than GRAD 597 during the semester in which he or she plans to graduate. - Complete all requirements of the graduate program and College of Graduate and Outreach Programs within six calendar years (master's and education specialist degrees) or eight years (doctoral degrees). - Successfully achieve doctoral candidacy (doctoral students only). - Successfully complete a comprehensive examination or equivalent as determined by the individual graduate program.
-NOTE: The graduate program must notify the College of Graduate and Outreach Programs that the student has successfully completed the comprehensive examination procedure. - Submit a thesis, dissertation or research project, if required by the academic program, to the College of Graduate and Outreach Programs that meets the format requirements set forth in the College of Graduate and Outreach Programs Thesis and Dissertation Manual.

-Complete the minimum period of residency established by his or her program.
+The standard for graduation is a 3.0 or higher GPA. - Be enrolled in a course other than GRAD 597 during the semester in which he or she plans to graduate. - Complete all requirements of the graduate program and The Graduate School within six calendar years (master's and education specialist degrees) or eight years (doctoral degrees). - Successfully achieve doctoral candidacy (doctoral students only). - Successfully complete a comprehensive assessment or equivalent as determined by the individual graduate program.
+NOTE: The graduate program must notify The Graduate School that the student has successfully completed the comprehensive assessment procedure. - Submit a thesis, dissertation or research project, if required by the academic program, to The Graduate School that meets the format requirements set forth in the Graduate School Thesis and Dissertation Manual. - Complete the minimum period of residency established by his or her program.
 NOTE: While the traditional period of required residency is optimal, the technological revolution that facilitates distance learning of all varieties may not allow for the traditional approach to residency.
 Accordingly, all enrolled students are strongly encouraged to take advantage of all available avenues of learning, including accessing the JMU faculty, staff and other students, as well as our library, laboratories and other facilities that nurture the academic experience.

-In addition to meeting the general completion requirements set forth by the College of Graduate and Outreach Programs, each student must meet the graduation requirements of the individual graduate program.
+In addition to meeting the general completion requirements set forth by The Graduate School, each student must meet the graduation requirements of the individual graduate program.